hofmand/dir2ml/README.md

 **`--no-hash`** - Don't calculate *any* hashes

 ## Limitations ##
-* Windows only but using only standard C/C++ (no MFC/.NET, etc.) so compiling for other operating systems shouldn't be an issue.
+* Windows only but the code uses only standard C/C++ (no MFC/.NET, etc.) so compiling for other operating systems should not be an issue.
 * Single threaded so `mlbuilder` is CPU-bound when the storage device is sufficiently fast.
 * If you're processing a directory with millions of files, you may run out of memory because the XML file isn't written until the very end.
 If you run into this problem, please  [open an issue](https://github.com/hofmand/metalink-builder/issues).
 * Only one *base-url* can be specified.